TheEmeraldDerpLeader/SecureDataContainer/BuildInfo.md

 ## Build Configuration
 This project's library dependencies is solely std.
 Not sure what version or whatever, but it's probably fine.

 Additionally, this project requires the [7-Zip](https://www.7-zip.org) executable to be stored near the built executable.
-The exact path relative to the .exe is TBD.
-For simplicity, this should be the entire console executable which is downloaded from [here](https://www.7-zip.org/download.html) using the entries marked 64-bit.
+Specifically, 7Zip needs to be stored with the built executable at ./7Zip/(7Zip install).
+The console executable which is downloaded from [here](https://www.7-zip.org/download.html) using the entries marked 64-bit.
+Probably only 7z.exe and 7z.dll need to be stored for it to work.
 The latest version at this document's time was 24.09.

 ## Source File Structure
 All source files are in the same folder